dangerfarms/newcomers-guide/section-5/README.md

 Adding more data than necessary to prove a specific case is pointless and slows down the system.

 (This ties into the much broader point that you should be able to reason about every line of code to write.
-More on that later.)
+More on that another time.)

 **Mock out "slow" interfaces**

 In unit testing, slow running parts of a system tend to involve network requests such as external API calls or file transfers.
 Not only are these slow, but they can be non-deterministic, if for instance, an external service is down.
 Unit testing is about testing **your** code, and for many reasons, mocking should almost always be done for any kind of stream handling or external service.

-Please note that integration tests still need to be run, and 100% should be.
-There is no guarantee than an external service may change their API unexpectedly, and your application should find that out before deploying.
-But for development purposes, unit tests should be run more often to allow for better development speed.
+(Note that the goal of _integration tests_ is to test two or more parts of the app working together.
+There is no guarantee that an external service won't change their API unexpectedly, and should find that out before deploying the application.
+For development purposes however unit tests should be run more often to allow for better development speed.)

 ### Correct Tests